5 ways you can take control of arthritis

 What you eat - and don't eat - plays an important role in the management of arthritis.
 Unlike genetics, diet is something we are in control of and making certain dietary changes can be beneficial.

-One study found that although this diet won’t eradicate symptoms, incorporating them into your daily lifestyle may help to delay disease progression and reduce damage to joints in patients with rheumatoid arthritis4.
+One study by The National Institute of Health found that although this diet won't eradicate symptoms, incorporating them into your daily lifestyle may help to delay disease progression and reduce damage to joints in people with rheumatoid arthritis.

 3. Maintain a healthy weight